Textual-Magicians/Genie5/README.md

     <img src="https://cdn.advancedinstaller.com/svg/pressinfo/AiLogoColor.svg" width="70" height="40"></AInstallLogo>
 - [ ] Native installers (.dmg for macOS, .deb/.rpm for Linux)

-See the [open issues](https://github.com/GenieClient/Genie4/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>